lucaong/lucaongaro.eu/source/_posts/2012-11-26-dom-selection-without-jquery.markdown

 The next level
 --------------

 A useful addition for this nano library would be a `matches` method, that returns true if a selector matches an element, and false otherwise.
-A trivial but rather inefficient way to do this is running a query using the selector, and then searching if the element is present among the results.
+A trivial but rather inefficient way to do this would be running a query using the selector, and then searching if the element is included in the results.

 A simpler approach will soon be available with the **Selectors API Level 2**, using the `element.matchesSelector( selector )` method.
 Firefox and Chrome already provide a prefixed version of this method in their latest versions (`element.mozMatchesSelector` and `element.webkitMatchesSelector`), and hopefully a standard implementation will come soon on all browsers.